Emergent Structured Representations Support Flexible In-Context Inference in Large Language Models: A Shared Conceptual Subspace Emerges during Inference

 Finally, we looked into the internal structure of the identified shared subspace.
 Beyond GCCA alignment---measured as the average correlation between layer-wise projections onto the shared subspace---we employed two complementary measures to compare subspaces across contexts: (1) subspace overlap, quantified via principal-angle similarity between the projection matrices $\mathbf{W}_{\ell}$, and (2) representational similarity analysis (RSA), which compares the relational structure within each subspace by correlating their (dis)similarity matrices.
 Detailed definitions and implementation are provided in Appendix~\ref{si:methods-structure}.

-We conducted experiments on a range of open-source, decoder-only Transformer LLMs of varying sizes, spanning multiple model families, including Llama~3.1, Llama~3~\citep{grattafiori2024llama}, and Qwen2.5~\citep{qwen25_2025} (see Appendix~\ref{si:methods-llms} and Table~\ref{tab:llms-details} for details).
-To probe in-context inference, we used materials from the THINGS database~\citep{hebart_things_2019}, which comprises 1,854 concrete, nameable object concepts paired with WordNet synset IDs and definitional descriptions.
+We conducted experiments on a range of open-source decoder-only Transformer LLMs spanning multiple model families and scales, including Llama~3.1, Llama~3~\citep{grattafiori2024llama}, and Qwen2.5~\citep{qwen25_2025} (see Appendix~\ref{si:methods-llms} and Table~\ref{tab:llms-details} for details).
+To probe in-context concept inference, we used materials from the THINGS database~\citep{hebart_things_2019}, which comprises 1,854 concrete, nameable object concepts paired with WordNet synset IDs and definitional descriptions.
+We also included four tasks from \citet{todd_function_2024}: Antonym, Country--Capital, Landmark--Country, and National Parks (Table~\ref{tab:task-details}).
+We focus on concept inference in the main text, with results for the remaining tasks reported in Appendix~\ref{si:results-task-generality}.
 For each experimental condition, we randomly sampled $N$ description--word pairs as demonstrations, where $N \in \{1, \dots, 48\}$.
 Results were averaged across five independent runs per condition to ensure robustness (Appendix~\ref{si:methods-data}).